IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Method

 Let $\vect{\hat y}$ and $\vect{y}$ be the set of predicted and ground truth binary labels respectively where $\vect{\hat y}$ and $\vect{y}$ $\in \mathbb{R}^{w\times512\times512\times2}$.
 The Dice similarity coefficient $D$ between two binary volume for segmentation evaluation is defined as:

 where the sums run over the N pixels/voxels of the predicted binary segmentation sub-volume $\vect{\hat y}$ and the ground truth binary sub-volume $\vect{y}$.
-The objective loss \eqref{DiceSimCoefeq} if used in training, weighs FPs and FNs equally.
-This often causes the learning process to get trapped in local minima of the loss function, yielding predictions that are strongly biased towards the background.
-As a result, the foreground region is often missing or only partially detected.
+The objective loss \eqref{DiceSimCoefeq} if used in training, weighs FPs and FNs equally, which causes the learning process to get trapped in local minima of the loss function, yielding predictions that are strongly biased towards the background.
+As a result, the foreground region is often partially detected.

-In order to weigh FNs more than FPs since detecting small muscle is crucial, we propose to use a loss layer based on the Tversky Index ($TI$) as in Salehi\etal~\cite{salehi2017tversky}.
+To weigh FNs more than FPs since detecting small muscle is crucial, we propose using a loss layer based on the Tversky Index ($TI$) as in Salehi\etal~\cite{salehi2017tversky}.
 We extend Tversky loss ($1-TI$) to include learnable parameters $\alpha$ and $\beta$ that control the magnitude of penalties for FPs and FNs instead of tuning them manually.
 The Tversky Index is shown in \eqref{Tverskyindexeq}.

-where $\vect{\hat y}_{0i}$ is the probability of voxel $i$ be a foreground of a target muscle and $\vect{\hat y}_{1i}$ is the probability of voxel $i$ be a background.
-Same applies to $\vect{y}_{0i}$ and $\vect{y}_{1i}$ respectively.
-Typically, we start with $\alpha$ and $\beta$ equal to $0.5$, which reduces \eqref{Tverskyindexeq} to Dice coefficient as in \eqref{DiceSimCoefeq}.
+where $\vect{\hat y}_{0i}$ is the probability of voxel $i$ being a foreground of a target muscle and $\vect{\hat y}_{1i}$ is the probability of voxel $i$ being a background.
+The same applies to $\vect{y}_{0i}$ and $\vect{y}_{1i}$ respectively.
+Typically, we start with $\alpha$ and $\beta$ equal to $0.5$, which reduces \eqref{Tverskyindexeq} to the Dice coefficient as in \eqref{DiceSimCoefeq}.
 Then, $\alpha$ and $\beta$ gradually change their values, such that they always sum up to 1.
 In order to guarantee that $\alpha+\beta=1$, we apply a softmax function over those two parameters to generate a probability distribution.
-Moreover, we took advantage of the generalized Dice loss from Sudre\etal~\cite{sudre2017generalised} to accumulate the gradient computation over each sub-volume and we reformulate Tversky Index as shown in \eqref{Tverskyindexeq2}.
+Moreover, we take advantage of the generalized Dice loss from Sudre\etal~\cite{sudre2017generalised} to accumulate the gradient computation over each sub-volume and we reformulate the Tversky Index as shown in \eqref{Tverskyindexeq2}.
 Therefore, we update the network weights in the right direction and by the right amount and we avoid the problem of vanishing gradient and unstable network behavior.